Katherine Harley (suffragist): First World War

 In 1914 Harley volunteered to assist the war effort by serving as a nurse with the Scottish Women's Hospitals for Foreign Service (SWH) in France, where she was awarded the Croix de Guerre.

 She became director of the hospital that Elsie Inglis's SWH organisation had located in the Abbaye de Royaumont, 40 kilometres north of Paris, from January to April 1915 and then directed the hospital installed under tents in the Domaine de Chanteloup, Sainte-Savine, near Troyes, from June to October 1915.

 In late 1915 she transferred to Greece to nurse on the Balkan Front.
 In June 1916 she established a motorised ambulance unit attached to the Royal Serbian Army in Macedonia that operated near the front line, often at night, despite district orders to the contrary.
 In December 1916 she left the Scottish Women's Hospitals service to join an independent ambulance unit serving the civilian population of Monastir, Serbia (now in the Republic of North Macedonia).
 She rented a house in Monastir after its capture, and it was there, on 7 March 1917, that she was killed by shellfire.
 She was buried on 10 March in the city of Salonika, her funeral attended by General Milne—the commander of the British forces in the Balkans—and George, Crown Prince of Serbia.

 Memorials

 Her gravestone, a large white stone cross in Salonika (Lembet Road) Military Cemetery, reads "On your tomb instead of flowers the gratitude of the Serbs shall blossom there".

+She is commemorated twice in Condover parish church in Shropshire, on a plaque on an oak screen that was erected in memory of her husband and herself, and on the parish's First World War memorial tablet which incorrectly names her "Katherine Ellen Harley".
+She also appears on the parish war memorial in the Trinity Chapel of St Mary's Church, Shrewsbury.

-A memorial fund was raised by the Women's' Citizens Association by 1924, which partly endowed a cot in the Royal Salop Infirmary in Shrewsbury and partly was invested in Conversion Stock to fund the annual award of the Sister Harley Memorial medals in gold and silver to two student nurses who scored the highest marks in exams; this was awarded during the lifetime of the hospital which closed in 1977.
+A memorial fund was raised by the Women's Citizens Association by 1924, which partly endowed a cot in the Royal Salop Infirmary in Shrewsbury and partly was invested in Conversion Stock to fund the annual award of the Sister Harley Memorial medals in gold and silver to two student nurses who scored the highest marks in exams; this was awarded during the lifetime of the hospital which closed in 1977.